Urbana Daily Citizen

 The Urbana Daily Citizen is an American daily newspaper published in Urbana, Ohio.
-It is owned by AIM Media Midwest.
+It is owned by HD Media.

+History

 The newspaper was part of the Brown Publishing Company chain that filed for Chapter 11 bankruptcy protection on April 30, 2010; its Ohio assets, including 14 daily newspapers and about 30 weeklies, were transferred to a new business, Ohio Community Media, which was purchased in May 2011 by Philadelphia-based Versa Capital Management.

-In 2012 Versa merged Ohio Community Media, former Freedom papers it had acquired, Impressions Media, and Heartland Publications into a new company, Civitas Media.
-Civitas Media sold its Ohio papers to AIM Media Midwest in 2017.
+In 2012, Versa merged Ohio Community Media, former Freedom papers it had acquired, Impressions Media, and Heartland Publications into a new company, Civitas Media.
+In 2017, Civitas Media sold its Ohio papers to AIM Media Midwest, an affiliate of AIM Media Texas.
+In August 2026, the paper was sold to HD Media.